egrath/b3view/README.md

   file.
 However, the program is much easier to use if you associate the format with b3view (see "Installation" above) so you can just double- click the file to open b3view automatically.
+* To change frame rate in increments of 5 fps, click "Faster" or "Slower," or use `-` key or `+`/`=` key.
+By default, the world runs at 60fps and the animation runs as 30 fps (Irrlicht does interpolation automatically).

 ## Known Issues
 * Warn on missing texture.